nateforsyth/nateforsyth.github.io/_posts/2020-07-22-modernising-legacy-app-aspnet48-jwt-sql-efdatafirst-react-1.md

 ### Assumptions

-I'm going to make a few assumptions about your skill level:
+I'm going to make a few assumptions about your available tooling, skill level and comfort zone:

 - you have installed [SQL Server 2019](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) and are [familiar with SQL in general](http://w3schools.sinsixx.com/web/web_sql.asp.htm).
 - you have installed [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15).